simonnordberg/simonnordberg.github.io/resume.md

 <div class="details about-details">
   <h2>More about me</h2>
   <p>
-    I have spent the past 20 years in software development in various roles and environments.
+    I have spent the past 20 years in various technology and product roles.
 I have started several companies.
 I have been a startup CTO.
 I have been an individual contributor and a manager.
 I have been a consultant working with companies in a wide range of industries.
 I have worked in product companies and agencies.
-If I am to go by the feedback I get; I am a trusted leader with strong people and strategic leadership skills.
+If I am to go by the feedback I get; I am a trusted leader with strong technical, people and strategic skills.
   </p>
   <p>
     I love learning and improving.
 I have come to acknowledge this as one of my core qualities.
 I am